Bowlesy666/2thepower/README.md

 * Using semantic HTML techniques.
 * Using descriptive alt attributes on logo for the site.
 * Providing clear direction and flow for the users with the use of bold icons and arrows.
-* Ensuring that there is a sufficient colour contrast throughout the site, after researching in my previous project blue and yellow wasd shown to be the best colours to use together.
+* Ensuring that there is a sufficient colour contrast throughout the site, after researching in my previous project blue and yellow was shown to be the best colours to use together.
 * Bold and colourful large text.
 * Well spaced sections and big buttons allowing even the youngest and clumsiest of users to be able to use the site.